-- (1) EPA granted exclusion of Jefferson County's ozone and particulate matter data for May 13, 14, 18, and 19 in 1998 because of Central-American forest fires which affected a large portion of the eastern United States. - (2) JCDH requested that EPA exclude late season exceedances of the 8-hour ozone and particulate matter (PM10 and PM2.5) NAAQS on October 23, 2000, and October 25, 2000.
-However, EPA failed to respond to both written requests and inperson requests.
-JCDH, therefore, included these data as valid.
+- (1) EPA granted exclusion of Jefferson County's ozone and particulate matter data for May 13, 14, 18, and 19 in 1998 because of Central-American forest fires which affected a large portion of the eastern United States. - (2) JCDH requested that EPA exclude late season exceedances of the 8-hour ozone and particulate matter (PM10 and PM{2.5}) NAAQS on October 23, 2000, and October 25, 2000.
+However, EPA failed to respond to both written requests and in-person requests.
+JCDH, therefore, included these data as valid. - (3) EPA granted exclusion of Jefferson County's $PM{2.5}$ data for May 15 (except at Pinson), 22-23, 26-30 (except at Wylam on May 29), and June 1-2, in 2007 because of the southeast Georgia and northeast Flordia wildfires that affected a large portion of the southeast United States.

-As cited in Section 5, the Birmingham area is currently designated as non-attainment of the annual PM2.5 NAAQS.
-The exceedance of the 8-hour ozone NAAQS for the three-year period (2004-2006) will be considered in the State's Contingency Plan to bring the area back into compliance with the NAAQS.
+As cited in Section 5, the Birmingham area is currently designated as non-attainment of the annual $PM{2.5}$ NAAQS.
+The exceedances of the 8-hour ozone NAAQS for the three-year period (2005-2007) will be considered in the State's Contingency Plan to bring the area back into compliance with the NAAQS.